Is The Entrepreneurial Mindset Compatible With Managing a Boutique Consultancy?

 As much as these entrepreneurial qualities deserve recognition and praise, I’ve also noticed that they are often juxtaposed with the realities of running a successful boutique consulting business and the focus it requires.

-I’ve come across this chasm between entrepreneurial spirit and the hyper-focus a boutique consulting business requires enough times that I wanted to address it more in-depth.
-This is what this article is about.
+I’ve encountered this chasm between entrepreneurial spirit, and the hyper-focus a boutique consulting business requires enough times that I wanted to address it more in-depth.
+This article is about that.

 Why entrepreneurs might struggle in the boutique consultancy ecosystem

-• The ambition and aspirations are the drivers behind boutique consultancy businesses.
-Exploring the unexplored, wanting to achieve new professional heights, and building a team in the process – all of these characteristics do boutique consultancy owners an excellent service.
+- The ambition and aspirations are the drivers behind boutique consultancy businesses.
+Exploring the unexplored, wanting to achieve new professional heights, and building a team in the process—all of these characteristics provide boutique consultancy owners with excellent service.

 Yet, there is a flip side to this entrepreneurial coin.